mateusloubach/myCodingGame/README.md

 A graph data structure may also associate to each edge some edge value, such as a symbolic label or a numeric attribute (cost, capacity, length, etc.).

+## Hash Tables:
+In computing, a hash table (hash map) is a data structure used to implement an associative array, a structure that can map keys to values.
+A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.

+In many situations, hash tables turn out to be more efficient than search trees or any other table lookup structure.
+For this reason, they are widely used in many kinds of computer software, particularly for associative arrays, database indexing, caches, and sets.

 ## Lists:

 In computer science, a list or sequence is an abstract data type that represents an ordered sequence of values, where the same value may occur more than once.